Foster Parent Resources

 School-Aged Children and Youth

-• Help Me Grow Washington Hotline - this hotline provides information and referral on a broad range of health and social services related to raising children of all ages.
-Topics of interest to kinship caregivers include nutrition, immunization, dental health, child care, child development, child safety, teen health, children with special needs, and parent/sibling support.
+• Help Me Grow Washington Hotline - Provides information and referrals on a broad range of health and social services related to raising children of all ages.
 Call 1-800-322-2588 (TTY 711).

-• Informing Families is a resource provided by the Washington State Developmental Disabilities Council, in collaboration with the Developmental Disabilities Administration (DDA) and other partners throughout the state.
-The website provides information on services, resources and opportunities to help children and adults with developmental disabilities live full and meaningful lives.
+• Informing Families - provides information on services, resources, and opportunities to help children and adults with developmental disabilities live full and meaningful lives.

 • Treehouse Educational Advocacy